1996–97 Chicago Bulls season

 The 1996–97 Chicago Bulls season was the 31st season for the Chicago Bulls in the National Basketball Association.
 The Bulls entered the regular season as defending NBA champions, having defeated the Seattle SuperSonics in the 1996 NBA Finals in six games, winning their fourth NBA championship.
+They repeated their Championship, defeating the Utah Jazz in six games.

+Season summary

+Off-season

 During the off-season, the Bulls signed 43-year old free agent All-Star center Robert Parish, who won three championships with the Boston Celtics in the 1980s.
 Coming off of one of the greatest seasons in NBA history, the Bulls, on the backs of recording another first-place finish in their division and conference, repeated as NBA champions.
 The Bulls were led by Michael Jordan, perennial All-Star small forward Scottie Pippen, and rebound ace Dennis Rodman; other notable players on the club's roster that year were clutch-specialist Croatian Toni Kukoč, and sharp-shooting point guard Steve Kerr.

+Regular season

-The Bulls got off to a fast start by winning their first twelve games of the regular season, while posting a 42–6 record before the All-Star break.
-In April, the team signed free agent Brian Williams, who previously played for the Los Angeles Clippers last season, and spent most of the 1996–97 season as a free agent; Williams played in the final nine games of the regular season as a backup center for the Bulls.
+The Bulls got off to a fast start by winning their first twelve games of the regular season.
+The team posted an eight-game winning streak in December, and then posted a nine-game winning streak between December and January, which led to a 34–4 start to the season.
+The Bulls posted another eight-game winning streak between January and February, and held a 42–6 record at the All-Star break.
+The team posted a seven-game winning streak in February, and later on posted another eight-game winning streak between March and April.
+In April, the Bulls signed free agent Brian Williams, who previously played for the Los Angeles Clippers last season, and spent most of the 1996–97 season as a free agent; Williams played in the final nine games of the regular season as a backup center for the Bulls.

-Although the Bulls looked to make history against the New York Knicks in their final game of the regular season, Pippen missed a game-winning three-pointer as they lost to the Knicks at the United Center, 103–101; the Bulls finished in first place in the Central Division with a 69–13 record, just missing out on becoming the first team in NBA history to have back-to-back 70 wins seasons.
-The Bulls earned the first seed in the Eastern Conference, qualified for the NBA playoffs for the thirteenth consecutive year, and had the fourth best team defensive rating in the NBA.
+With a 69–12 record, the Bulls looked to make history against the New York Knicks in their final game of the regular season, at home at the United Center on April 19, 1997.
+However, Pippen missed a game-winning three-pointer at the buzzer, as the Bulls lost to the Knicks, 103–101.
+The Bulls finished in first place in the Central Division with a 69–13 record, just missing out on becoming the first team in NBA history to have back-to-back 70 wins seasons; the team also posted a 39–2 home record at the United Center.
+The Bulls earned the first seed in the Eastern Conference, qualified for the NBA playoffs for the 13th consecutive year, and had the fourth best team defensive rating in the NBA.